russellmatt66/imhd-CUDA/examples/data_output/README.md

 `src/`
-- Source code for the different PoC output methods
+- Source code for the different Proof-of-Concept (PoC) output methods

 `build/`
 - Binaries are in here